smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 SDL does work and can be integrated into a React Native application.

 !!!
 NOTE
 You must make sure you have [Native Modules](https://facebook.github.io/react-native/docs/native-modules-setup) installed as a dependency in order to use 3rd party APIs in a React Native application.
 If this is not done your app will not work with SmartDeviceLink.
-Make sure you have followed the [Getting Started](https://smartdevicelink.com/en/guides/iOS/getting-started/installation/) and have `SmartDeviceLink` installed on the native side.
+Native API methods are not exposed to Javascript automatically, this must be done manually by you.
 !!!

 Please follow [this guide](https://facebook.github.io/react-native/docs/getting-started) for how to create a new React Native application if you need one.
 Also ensure you have followed the [Getting Started](Getting Started/Installation) and have `SmartDeviceLink` installed on the native side.